ZGLinus/cfw-nixos/README.md

 # Info

 - For my system: sddm, fonts
-- Done: Wps with chinese fonts, clash for windows, latte-dock, obsidian, watt-toolkit
+- Done: Wps with chinese fonts, clash for windows, latte-dock, obsidian, watt-toolkit, Nutstore(docker)
-- Doing: Gitahead, nutstore
+- Doing: Gitahead
 - sha256 is to get the sha256 of src.

 # nur-packages-template